Meet Our Horses and Goats

 Dobi

-Dobi is a full-size boy and the vet believes him to be around five years old.
-When we came across him, he had just been rescued from a kill-pen and was very thin and shutdown.
+Dobi is a large pony whom the vet believed to be around four years old when we got him in 2021.
+When we came across him, he had just been rescued from a kill-pen and was very thin and shut down.
 We don’t have much history about Dobi, but we just couldn’t walk away from him.
 He is our project horse and has shown an amazing temperament.
-We are excited to see him opening up more and more each day and looking forward to having him more involved in our therapy projects.
+He is currently in training at a barn in Poulsbo where he is used for lessons by intermediate riders.
+It is amazing how far this boy has come, and we can’t believe someone wanted to toss him out!
+He is safe now!

 Skip and Jercy